4 Ways Predictive Marketing Can Guide Customer Purchases

 More of the same product

 Dental hygiene product manufacturers recommend buying a new toothbrush every three to four months.
-Using predictive analytics, you can determine the likelihood of a cohort of customers buying a new toothbrush within the next six months and remind them to do so.
+Using predictive analytics, you can determine the likelihood of a buying a new toothbrush within the next six months and remind them to do so.

 Similarly themed products